Joseph-ljx/MP_CaseStudy/README.md

 You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).

-To learn React, check out the [React documentation](https://reactjs.org/).
+React documentation could be checked out here [React documentation](https://reactjs.org/).

-### `npm run lint`

-This runs ESLint for the files in the `src/` directory containing the React app and the `server/` directory containing the API server.

 ### Local development

-Start the API server with `npm run server`.
+Start the express API server with `npm run server`.
 This starts the backend server at http://localhost:3000.

 - Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
 - The page will reload if you make edits.
 You may see some lint error in the console log.

+Start the React front end site with `npm start`.
+This startsthe frontend website at http://localhost:3001.

+- Open [http://localhost:3001](http://localhost:3001) to view it in the browser.
+- You may see some lint error in the console log.
+- For the frontend React framework, I adopt a componenets library called md5 boostrap.
+Thanks for its beautiful designs, I could have a brief and useful scheme for my case study.
+More information about this library could be found at https://mdbootstrap.com/docs/react/

 ### Docker